nawabahmadreshi/documentation/pages/third-party-integrations/responsys.md

 ## Coming Soon: “Don’t Deep Link”
 In some cases you may have content on web that isn’t in the app - for example, a temporary Mother’s Day promotion.
 In this case, ideally you would be able to specify in the email that that link should not deep link.
 Using an alternate domain or path would be the best solution to arrive at this desired behavior, as Universal Links will not parse individual URLs for information without changes being made in the AASA file that specify unique paths.

+We're working with Oracle Responsys to identify a solution for this.

 {% endif %}